aldoanizio/Mako-Authentication-Class/README.md

 Implementations

-:: Possibity to define login field (eg: login, email, nickname)
+Possibity to define login field (eg: login, email, nickname).
-:: Possibity to define pass field (eg: pass, password)
+Possibity to define pass field (eg: pass, password).
-:: Create multiples auth areas, and one of them with their own configs (eg: admin, users, members)
+Create multiples auth areas, and one of them with their own configs (eg: admin, users, members)

 Exemple How to Use